The Best Songs Ever: the Greatest Songs of All Time

 nightmare), but Orbison's voice makes the performance utterly magical.
 "Crying"

-is an absolute masterpiece, covered ably by K. D. Lang and Don McLean, but
+is another absolute masterpiece―covered ably by K. D. Lang and Don McLean, among

 #20 — Candle in the Wind (tie)